samply/lens-test/README.md

 SITE_ID=
 # directory with your beam private key and the beam root certificates, see below for details
 PKI_DIR=$HOME/pki
-# directory that contains application repositories
+# directory that contains your application repositories
 PROJECT_DIR=$HOME/projects
 # defaults to <PROJECT_DIR>/lens
 LENS_DIR=